lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

     return splits
 ```

-This returns all possible numerical splits in a dictionnary where the key is a `tuple` of the feature name, the value on which the split is done and the type of split, and for value the data that goes to the left side of the split _(the data that respects the split condition)_.
+This returns all possible numerical splits in a dictionary where the key is a `tuple` of the feature name, the value on which the split is done and the type of split, and as a value the data that goes to the left side of the split _(the data that respects the split condition)_.
-For categorical features we are not going to follow exactly what I said in <a></a>[part 2](/blog/2019-02-27-the-CART-algorithm), indeed the total number of splits is: $$2^{k-1} - 1$$, with $$k$$ the possible values of our feature, this can get huge very quickly.
+For categorical features we are not going to follow exactly what I said in <a></a>[part 2](/blog/the-CART-algorithm), indeed the total number of splits is: $$2^{k-1} - 1$$, with $$k$$ the possible values of our feature, this can get huge very quickly.
 For example, a categorical feature with 25 levels (25 brands of car, or 25 different languages, whatever...), which can be easily attained in some datasets, would result in $$33554432$$ splits to evaluate, and that's just for one feature in one node.
 So this can get out of hand very quickly and slow our program to a crawl.
-So I'm going to make an executive decision here and say we will only consider splits made by a single level, for example `brand = Ford` and eliminate all splits made by combinations of levels: `(brand = Ford) or (brand = chevrolet)`.
+So I'm going to make an executive decision here and say we will only consider splits made by a single level, for example `brand = Ford` and eliminate all splits made by combinations of levels: `(brand = Ford) or (brand = Chevrolet)`.
 This brings us back to a nice $$k$$ possible splits.
 So we can add this method to get categorical splits:

 ```python
 def get_categorical_splits(self, feature):